Getting a survey is one of the most important things you can do when preparing to buy a property. But which one do you pick?

 Can be applied to any age of property but is particularly helpful for old, large properties built with unconventional materials

-The Building Survey is beneficial for dilapidated properties and those that have been extensively altered.
+Beneficial for dilapidated properties and those that have been extensively altered.

 Useful if you plan to renovate or convert the property

-Advises on defects and repairs
+Advises on defects, repairs and costs

 Includes advice for future maintenance